New Mexico Nurse Practice Act: Facility Guide

 • Committing unprofessional conduct.

-Any of the above violations could result in a suspended or revoked nursing license along with fines and public reprimand.
+Any of the above violations could result in a suspended or revoked nursing license along with fines or imprisonment.

 Improving NPA Compliance: 3 Tips for Facilities